pelletier/go-toml/CONTRIBUTING.md

    test.

 It is highly encouraged to add the benchstat results to your pull request description.
-Pull requests that lower performance will receive more scrutinity.
+Pull requests that lower performance will receive more scrutiny.

 [benchstat]: https://pkg.go.dev/golang.org/x/perf/cmd/benchstat